 Currently, H-1B Visas take about 120 days processing time.
-However, for an additional fee of $1225*, the INS can expedite the H-1B processing and give the result or approval in 14 days.
+However, for an additional fee of $1225*, the USCIS can expedite the H-1B processing and give the result or approval in 14 days.
 In some cases the United States Citizenship and Immigration Services (USCIS) may request additional evidences (such as original diplomas and transcripts, financial statements or tax returns of the sponsoring company, payroll report, etc.) As soon as all required documents are submitted, the USCIS will issue their decision within 14 days.

 4. What about my dependents (spouse and/or children)?

-When your papers are submitted to the INS for approval, you may include your dependents in your petition and they will be granted H-4 (non-working) visas.
+When your papers are submitted to the USCIS for approval, you may include your dependents in your petition and they will be granted H-4 (non-working) visas.
 This will also be valid for as long as your H-1B is valid.
 If the dependents are outside the United States. they will have to schedule an interview at the U.S. Consulate in that country to get their H4 visas.

 5. Will I be able to talk to the Lawyer who handles my case directly?